 When you are planning a trip to Epcot, you are going to want to know the BEST Epcot Fastpass reservations to make.
 It will make a huge difference in how your time at the park is spent and how much you will be able to do.

-You first need to understand how the Disney Fastpass system works at Epcot because it is different than Magic Kingdom.
+You first need to understand how the Disney Fastpass system works.

 When you purchase your Epcot ticket, you will get to choose three Fastpasses to use during your time in the park.

 These Epcot Fastpasses are important because they will give you the ability to skip the line at some of the most popular Epcot rides.

 What makes using Disney Fastpasses different at this park is that Epcot has Fastpass Tiers.
 This means that you will be limited as to which rides you will be able to choose from.